getify/You-Dont-Know-JS/async & performance/apB.md

 Thinking of an async-run-to-completion generator as just syntactic sugar for a promise chain is an important recognition of their isomorphic relationship.

-Before we move on, we should note that the above snippet could have been expressed in *asynquence* as:
+Before we move on, we should note that the previous snippet could have been expressed in *asynquence* as:

 ```js
 ASQ( "http://some.url.1" )